yushiangfu/study-notes/b0-process.md

 ### Context Switch

-Take the ARM processor as an example; the CPU has a few general purpose registers and specific coprocessors.
+Taking the ARM processor as an example, the CPU consists of general-purpose registers and specific coprocessors.
-Every coprocessor has particular functionality, but we now only care about the table translation base register (TTBR).
+Of particular interest is the table translation base register (`TTBR`), which plays a crucial role in page table translation.
-It always points to the page table of the currently running task, so the CPU knows how to access the mapped page frame in memory.
+The `TTBR` always points to the page table of the currently executing task, enabling the CPU to efficiently access the mapped page frames in memory.

-The thread info structure is designed to keep some architecture-specific fields of a task, such as CPU context, to accommodate the regular registers.
+To manage the architectural-specific fields of a task, such as the CPU context and regular registers, the thread info structure is utilized.
-Whenever a context switch happens, the scheduler logic does:
+During a context switch, the scheduler logic performs the following steps:

-- Have TTBR point to the new page table.
+1. Updates the `TTBR` to point to the new page table associated with the next task.
-- Back up the CPU standard registers to thread info and resume the ones from the next task.
+2. Backs up the CPU's standard registers to the thread info structure, preserving the current task's state.
+3. Restores the registers from the next task, allowing it to resume execution seamlessly.

 <p align="center"><img src="images/process/context-switch.png" /></p>